Tuesday, June 23, 2026

 • There is a lot to be said about positivity. (fake it 'til you make it)

-• Instead of negative posts, be positive and about your best attributes and qualities or something good that happened today.
+• Instead of negative posts, be positive and post about your best attributes and qualities or something good that happened today.

 Your resume is typically the first impression that a potential employer has of you.
 It doesn't need to be fancy, but it does need to be clean, organized, express all your strengths and experience, and show how those qualifications will be a fit for the job you've applied for.